imperviousinc/beacon-ios/ISSUE_TEMPLATE.md

 Hey there!
-Thanks for using Firefox!
+Thanks for using Beacon!

-If you are having issues with using Firefox make sure to check https://support.mozilla.org/en-US/products/ios first
+If you are having issues with using Beacon make sure to check https://support.mozilla.org/en-US/products/ios first